 - If (when) they say there is no applicable promotion, use these magic words: "I guess I'll go shop at <competitor> then, I see that their promotional pricing is considerably lower than my price.
 I hate to go there though, because I really LOVE my <current provider> service!".
 This should get you shipped off to the customer retention department, and better options for discounts.

 Don't be afraid to change service providers if they won't budge.
 I've found the monthly difference is usually $25 or more, which is a yearly savings of $300.
-Wouldn't you say yes if offered you $300 to move services, even with the hassle?
+Wouldn't you say yes if they offered you $300 to move services, even with the hassle?